tesommer/FreeCrumbs/Building/Home/README.md

   Example: ``key_chord VK_CONTROL VK_C``

 * ``key_press <key-code>``:
-  Generates a key press event.
+  Generates a key-press event.

 * ``key_release <key-code>``:
-  Generates a key release event.
+  Generates a key-release event.

 * ``load variable location``:
   Loads an image from the specified location and stores it as a script image